 An index is unmanaged and not available for direct investment.

 Global Investment Strategy (“GIS”) is a division of Wells Fargo Investment Institute, Inc. (“WFII”).
-WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company and provides investment advice to Wells Fargo Bank, N.A., Wells Fargo Advisors and other Wells Fargo affiliates.
-Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.
+WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.

-The information in this report was prepared by the GIS division of WFII.
-Opinions represent GIS’ opinion as of the date of this report and are for general informational purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
+The information in this report was prepared by Global Investment Strategy.
+Opinions represent GIS’ opinion as of the date of this report and are for general information purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
 GIS does not undertake to advise you of any change in its opinions or the information contained in this report.
 Wells Fargo & Company affiliates may issue reports or have opinions that are inconsistent with, and reach different conclusions from, this report.

 A collection of the most recent thematic reports from Wells Fargo Investment Institute that cover varying topics of interest and importance to investors.Read Our Insights